 Please do stick to it now to avoid doing damage to the ground flora.
 Thank you.

 We spotted a very wet area beside the bridleway last year and decided to use that to make an 'ephemeral pond' or 'scrape', much as wild pigs would do in a woodland.
 The area was dug out last summer and we have lined this with bentonite and created a habitat beside it using the spoil from the digging, some logs and vegetation to create a thatch.
 We hope this will provide an overwintering home to amphibians, reptiles and insects.
 The scrape held water better than the scrapes along the Brenda Parker Way, so we chose a good spot for it!
-Dragonflies have been seen in that area recently, so keep your eyes peeled.

 So, if you see us at work, do come and say "hello".
 We love to chat about what's going on and it is a great excuse for a short break too!